Soaringxmc/website/content/publication/numerical-investigation-of-the-unsteady-flow-past-an-iced-multi-element-airfoil/index.md

   - Feng Zhou
 publication: ""
 publication_short: "*AIAA Journal*"
-draft: false
-featured: false
-projects:
-  - les-simulation
-image:
-  filename: featured.png
-  focal_point: Smart
-  preview_only: false
-summary: Unsteady flow characteristics are investigated using wall-modeled large-eddy simulation for a 30P30N threeelement airfoil with streamwise ice and horn ice accreted at its slat leading edge, respectively.
+abstract: Unsteady flow characteristics are investigated using wall-modeled large-eddy simulation for a 30P30N threeelement airfoil with streamwise ice and horn ice accreted at its slat leading edge, respectively.
 The ice accretions cause massive flow separation above the slat, which results in a